rpdelaney/l4d2-tourney-rules/rules.md

 ######5.9.2 Moustaschio
 It is illegal for either side to hit the “Moustaschio” button on c2m4.
-The penalty for infractions will be a zero score for the round, or a 700 point penalty to overall match score, whichever is greater.
+The penalty for infractions will be whichever is greater between a zero score for the round, or a penalty equivalent to the full distance with health bonus for the survivor team at the time the button was hit.

 ######5.9.3 Tank parking
 If an AI tank stops advancing for any reason, the survivors must be